 I felt the warmth of his arm wrap itself around my exposed side, brushing me reassuringly, still laughing at my pretend sulking.

 “I can feel you smiling.”
-He observed, looking down at my buried head poised on his chest.
+He observed, looking down at my head buried in the folds of the jumper’s fabric.

 Muffled, I replied, “I’m not.”

 It was then that he carefully released himself from our cosied sprawl and gently ushered my limp body to move slightly so he could look at me.